lalith-balasubramaniam/FIFA_23_Player_Analysis/README.md

 - **Description**: This dataset includes various player attributes like position, overall rating, potential, market value, and additional metadata.

 ## Files
-- **`Lalithcode.ipynb`**: Jupyter Notebook containing the code for data analysis, regression modeling, and clustering.
+- **`Fifa23_analysis.ipynb`**: Jupyter Notebook containing the code for data analysis, regression modeling, and clustering.
 - **`README.md`**: Project description and setup instructions.
 - **`requirements.txt`**: List of dependencies required to run the project.